michelfernandez/cove/site/content/english/enable-qes.md

 {{% collapsible 5 "Does QES require a Mobile ID?" %}}
 No. But a Mobile ID makes signing faster and easier, which is why we recommend it.
 On Mobile-ID.ch you can check whether your smartphone already has a Mobile ID and whether the function is activated.
-If this is not the case, a new SIM card with Mobile ID can be ordere free of charge from most providers.
+If this is not the case, a new SIM card with Mobile ID can be ordered free of charge from most providers.
 {{% /collapsible %}}